 We collect the following personal information about you to enable the delivery of the programme support to you and to enable participation in events and activities:

 - Health information such as dietary or accessibility requirements when attending events;

 - Contact details of your next of kin and GP, and any medical conditions, if attending overnight residential events for safety purposes;

 - Behaviours, competencies and interests to best adapt the delivery of training to your circumstances and challenges faced at an individual or organisational level.

 Data for research

 To maximise the impact of the operation for the participant individuals, organisations and networks and beyond at regional and national level, we will carry out and publish research around the programme methodology, outcomes and impacts.
 This may involve collecting certain demographic data about participants such as: gender, ethnicity, academic achievement, geographical base.
 Any published data will be pseudonymised.
-Participation in the research will be optional (where it falls outside the requirements for WEFO reporting).
+Participation in the research will be optional (where it falls outside the requirements for WEFO reporting and the delivery of the programme).
 All research will follow Swansea University and Cardiff Met Research Integrity policies, including obtaining consent for the research from the Universities’ Research Ethics Review Committees.

 Data for direct marketing

 Information may be collected in the interests of providing you with an opportunity to benefit from the operation’s delivery and research programme.
 This is to enable us to inform you about the activities we can offer and our events, to learn about similar engagement activities across the Universities such as funding training programmes or graduate placements, or to keep in touch with those organisations with whom we have collaborated.
 Therefore, the following information may be collected, stored and used or otherwise processed by CEIC: